Skip to main content

 Idle Hacking: An Inaction RPG Game Cover

-Idle Hacking: An Inaction RPG is a single player and multiplayer casual role playing game.
+Idle Hacking: An Inaction RPG is a single player and multiplayer role playing game.
 It was developed by GigaForge Games and was released on March 18, 2026.
 It received positive reviews from players.

 Upgrade your hacking prowess in this unique "Inaction" RPG/MMORPG.
 Optimize your build by engaging with the dozens of stats and over 100 different affixes that can appear on gear.
 Try to find the ultimate "Signature Affix" item providing unique gameplay mechanics and enabling builds that utilize unorthodox stat combinations.
 Join or start your own Syndicate with other play…